iv-org/documentation/docs/hide-instance-behind-proxy-server.md

 Different web servers that support HTTP3:

 - Traefik, you can enable HTTP3: https://doc.traefik.io/traefik/routing/entrypoints/#http3
-- NginX, there is a tutorial here: https://www.nginx.com/blog/binary-packages-for-preview-nginx-quic-http3-implementation/
+- NGINX, there is a tutorial here: https://www.nginx.com/blog/binary-packages-for-preview-nginx-quic-http3-implementation/
 - Caddy, it's already enabled by default

 1. Edit the previously added HTTP header by adapting it like this: